 Progress in the space is undeniable.
 Organizations are seeing their peers move towards full implementation of event-driven architecture, and they know they need to cover that distance or risk losing their competitive edge.
 They point at a number of challenges they must face on the way to achieving their goal.

-Once an organization has bought into the benefits of event-driven architecture, there are five keys to successfully implementing it.
+Once an organization has bought into the benefits of event-driven architecture, according to survey respondents there are five keys to successfully implementing it.

 If you’ve read this far, then you’re now acutely aware of the necessity of a real-time data movement across your organization – required to remain competitive in today’s digital age and with the increasing omnichannel demands of customers.